hmdqr/spellcheck/readme.md

 - backspace to remove a chosen suggestion.
 - control + c to copy the corrected text to the clipboard without replacing the selected text.
 - control + r to replace the selected suggestions in the text field.
 (Can be changed from input gestures).
+- control + shift + p to spell the currently focused misspelling or suggestion character by character.
+(Can be changed from input gestures).
 - escape to close both the suggestions menu and misspelled words menu.
 - NVDA+Alt+SHIFT+L to select a language manually (can be changed from input gestures).

+Credits: Original authors Fawaz Abdulrahman and Musharraf Omer.
+Fork maintenance by hmdqr with GitHub Copilot.